kurko/blog/_posts/2017-04-05-software-naming.md

 ![](../images/posts/software-naming/builders.png)

-Judging the name, we can interpret three things.
-First, the verb Build in the class name implies that it's a function in class clothes, procedural.
+Judging by the name, we can interpret three things.
+First, the verb _Build_ in the class name implies that it's a function, when in fact it’s in the class title.
+Functions do stuff, classes embody entities and context.
+A function is not an entity, and without entities well defined the codebase quickly develops into procedural code because it’s sub-utilizing the class pattern’s original intention.

 Second, it has two inner, hidden entities within it, a User and a Builder, meaning a probable encapsulation violation.
+By that we mean that a User shouldn’t be responsible for generating new Users.

-Third, it implies that Builder has access to how a User's works internally because, after all, they're entangled with one another.
+Third, it implies that Builder has access to how a User functions internally because, after all, they're entangled with one another.

-This is similar to the Factory Pattern, which has its place.
-Our example becomes a problem when it is abused throughout the codebase.
-Also, a reminder that in the Factory Pattern, you don't need to have a class for it. `Application`'s `createUser()` could very well do the factory job.
+I’ve seen entire codebases littered with this approach.
+There are complicated patterns that attempt to solve this, like `FactoryPattern`.
+Some times they’re useful, but when we have a modeling problem, we better fix it, not bandaid it.

 **Example 3: Base**